michaelhuang/buildbot/master/docs/developer/mq.rst

 ------------

-Buildbot uses a particularly simple architecture: in AMQP terms, all messages are sent to a single topic exchange, and consumers define anonymous queues bound to that exchange.
+Buildbot uses a particularly simple architecture: in AMQP terms, all messages are sent to a single topic exchange, and consumers define queues bound to that exchange.
+The API allows use of persistent queues (the `persistent_name` argument to :py:meth:`~buildbot.mq.base.MQConnector.consume`).

-In future versions of Buildbot, some components (e.g., schedulers) may use durable queues to ensure that messages are not lost when one or more masters are disconnected.

 .. _message-schema: